-Reality check of 36 years of Zimbabwean independence indicates gross Mthwakazi systematic loss of political control.
-A steely and collective resolve is required to restore our political authority.
+Reality check of 36 years of Zimbabwean independence indicates a gross systematic loss of political control by Mthwakazi.
+With every year of ‘independence’ we are being pushed further away from decisions impacting our lives.
+We can change this steep path to oblivion, but a steely and collective resolve is required to restore ourselves.

 The same reality check however, also confirms our privileged position as a socially diverse and politically innovative region.
 We have a moral responsibility to create a safe environment for the diversity of cultures and political opinions.